aettic/cloud-waves/README.md

 - [ ] Add a stats system
 - [ ] Add a journal system
 - [ ] Add a map system
+- [ ] Look into adding a Natural Language Processor (like NLTK) for commands

 ## Mechanics